Updated: May 28, 2021

 Know exactly how much debt you have.

 It’s time to face reality and calculate the total amount of your debts.
-It sounds silly but a lot of people, when asked, don’t know how much exactly they owe.
+It sounds silly, but many people, when asked, don’t know how much exactly they owe.
 It’s time to stop being one of them.

 List down all your debts.
 Particularly, how much you owe, to whom, the interest rate you’re paying, and the minimum amount you need to pay monthly for the debt.